christianvoigt/argdown/packages/argdown-parser/README.md

 ## How ArgdownApplication processes Argdown text

 Processing Argdown text with an ArgdownApplication app is done by running different "processors" after one another, passing the same request and response objects between them (`app.run(request);`).
 The request object contains the Argdown input, the processors to be run and configuration options for the plugins.
 The response object is used by the plugin to store processed data.
-Plugins should only change the response object, while callers of app.run only configure the request object.
+Plugins can add their default settings to the request and should change the response object, while callers of app.run only configure the request object.

-Normally, one of the first processors runs the ParserPlugin that parses the ArgdownInput and adds an abstract syntax tree (AST) to the response object (`response.ast`).
+Normally, the first processor runs the ParserPlugin that parses the ArgdownInput and adds an abstract syntax tree (AST) to the response object (`response.ast`).
 Subsequent processors can access response.ast and add additional properties to the response object.
 Processors that run before the processors that parses the input can be used to add "preprocessors" to the app (for example loading files or changing the input data).
+Alternatively, a plugin's "prepare" method can be used for the same purpose.

 Building the application means adding plugins to different processors of the app.
 A new processor is created by simply adding a plugin to a processor that has not been initialized before (using `app.addPlugin(plugin, processorName);`).

 Each processor has its own instance of an ArgdownTreeWalker and a list of plugins belonging to this processor.
-If the app runs the process it will first call the `walk` method of the processor's ArgdownTreeWalker.
+If the app runs the process it will

+*   call all `prepare` methods of the plugins so that the plugins can add their default settings to the request
+*   call the `walk` method of the processor's ArgdownTreeWalker if the response already has an ast property.
 The tree walker will traverse the tree and call any plugins that have registered for its events passing the request and response objects along.
+Plugins can use the listeners to collect and transform data and add it to the response object.
-After the tree walk has been completed, the app calls each plugin's `run(request, response, logger)` method in the order they have been registered, once again passing the same request and response objects between the plugins.
+*   After the tree walk has been completed, the app calls each plugin's `run(request, response, logger)` method in the order they have been registered, once again passing the same request and response objects between the plugins.
 Each plugin can add data to the response object and is expected to return it on completing its run method.

 By using a common request and response objects plugins are thus chained together without keeping any application state within the application or plugins themselves.
+This makes it possible to add the ability to run several requests asynchronously (for an example look at the source code of argdown-cli).

 ## Writing your own plugin

 A plugin is an object with

 *   a name property
-*   a run method
+*   an optional prepare method
+*   an optional dictionary of argdownListener handler methods
-*   and/or an argdownListeners property
+*   an optional run method

 Example: